R3DRUN3/sploitcraft/cloud/aws/aws-red-teaming/README.md

 This guide focuses primarily on *hardcore red teaming* activities, as the other categories are partially documented in other pages (see links above).
+For a general overview of cloud pentesting methodology, please refer to [*this*](https://cloud.hacktricks.xyz/pentesting-cloud/pentesting-cloud-methodology).

 > [!IMPORTANT]